 Andover

 Located on the banks of the Shawsheen River, Oak & Iron brews up a wide range of simple, straightforward beers in small batches that capture what longtime business partners and owners Jim and John call the “New England spirit: independent, innovative, hearty, and rugged.”
-They carry time-honored classics like IPAs and porters, along with a few seasonal selections and snacks like poutine.
-When the days begin to lengthen, keep an eye out for warmer-weather events like food truck Thursdays, or enjoy the company of friends and family at their outdoor biergarten.
+They carry time-honored classics like IPAs and golden ales, along with a few seasonal selections and snacks like pretzels and cheese plates.
+They even have a large outdoor beer garden with seating for up to 75 people.

 Beverly